rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 * Symfony 5 → Symfony 6
 * Symfony 6 → Symfony 7

 On the other hand, your developers developers prefer Laravel.
 That means your project could grow further with Laravel developers.
-The switch from Symfony 2 to Laravel 11 would be only single step:
+The switch from Symfony 2 to Laravel 11 would be only a single step:

 * Symfony 2 → Laravel 11

-Here, we'd go for framework switch as cheaper and more beneficial solution.
+Here, we'd choose a framework switch as a cheaper and more beneficial solution.

 <br>

-This is how we discuss descission to upgrade or change framework completely with our clients.
+This is how we discuss with our clients about the decision to upgrade or change the framework entirely.

 <br>

 Happy coding!